2020–2022 Malaysian political crisis: August: Fall of Perikatan Nasional government, new prime minister

 After the nationwide State of Emergency ended, a new one was declared in Sarawak starting from 2 August, delaying the Sarawak state election to February 2022 which would have otherwise occurred in 2021.

-On 2 August, opposition MPs attempted to enter parliament but were blocked by police, in defiance of the session's suspension over COVID-19 cases detected in the building.
+On 2 August, opposition MPs attempted to enter parliament in defiance of the session's suspension over COVID-19 cases detected in the building, but were blocked by police.
 They instead gathered in protest at Merdeka Square and called for Prime Minister Muhyiddin to resign.
 Anwar Ibrahim and Mahathir Mohamad were both in attendance.
 Anwar had been quoted saying that Muhyiddin's government had lost its majority support and called for its resignation.
 They had attempted to march to the parliament from Merdeka Square, until they were blocked by the Federal Reserve Unit (FRU), who are usually called to handle riots.
-Afterwards, the MPs dispersed peacefully, and police have indicated that the lawmakers would be summouned for questioning soon.
+Afterwards, the MPs dispersed peacefully, and police indicated that the lawmakers would be summoned for questioning.

-On 3 August, the President of UMNO Ahmad Zahid Hamidi along with 10 other UMNO MPs held a press conference announcing the withdrawal of UMNO's support for Muhyiddin as Prime Minister.
+On 3 August, the President of UMNO Ahmad Zahid Hamidi along with 10 other UMNO MPs held a press conference announcing the withdrawal of UMNO's support for Muhyiddin as prime minister.

-Following the announcement of UMNO's withdrawal, two UMNO cabinet ministers - Minister of Energy and Natural Resources Shamsul Anuar Nasarah and Minister of Higher Education Noraini Ahmad - resigned their posts on 3 August and 6 August respectively, citing loyalty to the party.
+Following the announcement of UMNO's withdrawal, two UMNO cabinet ministers - Minister of Energy and Natural Resources Shamsul Anuar Nasarah and Minister of Higher Education Noraini Ahmad - resigned from their posts on 3 August and 6 August respectively, citing loyalty to the party.

-On 4 August, Prime Minister Muhyiddin Yassin and the Perikatan Nasional government held a special address to the nation alongside the Deputy Prime Minister and Vice President of UMNO Ismail Sabri Yaakob, whereby he announced that he would not resign, and that he will table a motion of confidence to establish the legitimacy of his position in the Dewan Rakyat in September.
+On 4 August, Prime Minister Muhyiddin Yassin and the Perikatan Nasional government held a special address to the nation alongside the Deputy Prime Minister and Vice President of UMNO Ismail Sabri Yaakob, whereby he announced that he would not resign, and that he would table a motion of confidence to establish the legitimacy of his position in the Dewan Rakyat in September.
 He also added that the Yang di-Pertuan Agong had sent him a letter regarding 8 UMNO lawmakers' request to withdraw support for Muhyiddin, and that Muhyiddin must resign should he lose the majority support in parliament.
-Earlier that day, he also had an audience with the Yang di-Pertuan Agong, Al-Sultan Abdullah.
 A few other PN MPs stated that Muhyiddin still possessed a majority in parliament.
 Pakatan Harapan MPs rejected the claims, maintaining that Muhyiddin and the Cabinet should resign.
 They also added that the motion should be tabled before 9 August to end the issue of the prime minister's legitimacy.
 Several parties also emphasised an immediate tabling of the confidence motion.